josephmontes/wOBAvs.xwOBA/README.md

 | 2022        | Luis Castillo         | 0.278 | 0.279 | -0.001 | 13.0%   | 5.8%     | 7.2%     | 9.0%     | CIN         | -22                |

 ### NOTES
-- d_woba: 0.010
+- The average d_wOBA for this group of pitching seasons is 0.010
-  - above average
+  - This 46% above average
-- OAA: 1
+- The average OAA value for this group of pitchers is 1

 ### PLAYER SPOTLIGHT

-#### Josiah Gray
+### Josiah Gray
 - Josiah Gray is an example of a pitcher that has given up a lot of Pull FBs in his short career
 - The following table shows the wOBA vs. xwOBA trend for the first few years of Josiah Gray's career

 ![Screenshot 2023-10-10 133713](https://github.com/josephmontes/xwOBAvs.wOBA/assets/125607783/e8215ee7-3040-46df-8607-a759a7bb2470)

-- He was unqualified in 2021, but it is still important to note that he was being hit exceptionally hard according to wOBA, but not as hard according to xwOBA
+- He was unqualified in 2021, but it is still important to note that he was being hit exceptionally hard according to wOBA and not as hard according to xwOBA
 - In 2023, his wOBA / xwOBA difference reverted back to normal rates, what happened?

 ##### 2021